 You may take up to 9 hours as a non-degree seeking student that may count toward degree requirements before being admitted to a degree program.
-Admission to the Graduate College as a non-degree seeking student means only that the student will be permitted to enroll in courses through the Graduate College.
-It does not imply that the student has been or will be admitted to a program leading to an advanced degree or that the student will be able to obtain a graduate degree from OSU.
+If you have been admitted as a non-degree seeking student, you must re-apply to the degree option of your choice in order to be admitted into a degree program.